-It seems every day the technology news is scattered with examples of people who came from nothing had a great idea for an app, and blew up to achieve monumental levels of success.
-Every time you see this kind of success story, you might find yourself thinking, “I have an app idea, but no programming skills to make it a reality.”
+It seems every day the technology news is scattered with examples of people who came from nothing had a great app idea, and blew up to achieve monumental levels of success.
+Every time you see this kind of success story, you might find yourself thinking, “I have an idea for an app, but no programming skills to make it a reality.”

 While a lot of people might give up, there’s no reason why you can’t bring your app idea into fruition.
 And, it doesn’t have to be as hard as you think.
-There are actually a lot of ways you can create an app, and not all of them involve as much time, money, or work as you may expect.
-Read on for some potential solutions to startup your mobile app idea.
+There are actually lots of ways to learn how to make an app with no experience, and not all of them involve as much time, money, or work as you may expect.
+Read on for some suggestions on what to do with an app idea.